MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/user_guide/index.rst

-User Guide
+User Guides
 ********************

-Guides for MBO users and developers.
+Guides for MBO users and developers about topics not directly related to a specific pipeline.

+For instance, our light beads microscopy python/matlab pipelines share a large proportion of the documentation.

 Requirements
 ==============